play/play/README.md

 If you run into weird shit or anything confusing at all, file an issue.
 We're getting close to wanting to polish this off, so every little bit helps.

+## Development

+Hacking on this?
+Spin it up manually with:

+    script/music start
+    script/web start

+That'll make sure you don't have to reload your server each time, and it'll also show you logs in your console.